- Trip Code:HTNEVT

 Day 06: Trek to Tengboche (3860, m.)
 4-5 hrs walk

 The trek continues along the rushing glacial waters of the Dudh Kosi with magnificent views of the mountains.
-We spend the night next to the Tengbuche monastery, the spiritual center of the Khumbu region.
+We spend the night next to the Tengboche monastery, the spiritual center of the Khumbu region.
 After you enter the monastery you will see an amazing rich wall Thanka and pictures hangings.
-The most remarkable thing to see here is a twenty foot statue of Lord Buddha, traditional musical instrument of Buddhist priest Lamas.
-Sometime you can see the Lamas performance for the ceremony and their traditional music.
-Stay over night at the tea house.
+The most remarkable thing to see here is a twenty-foot statue of Lord Buddha, the traditional musical instrument of Buddhist priest Lamas.
+Sometimes you can see the Lamas performance for the ceremony and their traditional music.
+Stay overnight at the tea house.

 Day 07: Trek to Khumjung (3753m) 4-5 hrs walk

 Retrace the journey back to Shanasha, from Shanasha where the trail from Khumjung, Gokyo and to Namche meets.
-From Namche our route will be away from the busy trekking route with the good view and peaceful place.
+From Namche, our route will be away from the busy trekking route with the good view and peaceful place.
 Whole the way up to Khumjung valley will be very windy.
-Khumjung is far different than Namche, Khumjung is a small farm village with monastery where believe to be the existence of Yeti.
-Stay overnight at tea house.
+Khumjung is far different than Namche, Khumjung is a small farm village with monastery where belief to be the existence of Yeti.
+Stay overnight at the tea house.

 Day 08: Trek to Monjo (2835m) 4-5 hrs walk

 An easy day downhill walk today, from Khumjung half an hour walk brings you to its sister village at Khunde, where you can visit the only hospital in the whole of Khumbu area, built by Sir Edmund Hillary Foundation.
-After a visit at the Khunde hospital the trail leads south passing thorough the Sherpa’s house and farm fields and coming to the long mani prayer wall.
-A short uphill climb from here brings to the top ridge of Syangboche air strip.
+After a visit at the Khunde hospital, the trail leads south passing through the Sherpa’s house and farm fields and coming to the long mani prayer wall.
+A short uphill climb from here brings to the top ridge of Syangboche airstrip.
 From this spot it is a big descend to the Dudh Koshi river bed.
-As the walk progress on this steep downhill bit from Syangboche onwards, an aerial view of Namche Bazaar is seen from this downhill slope walk, after you reach to Namche Bazaar you will carry on your trekking up to Manjo for your over night stay.
+As the walking progress on this steep downhill bit from Syangboche onwards, an aerial view of Namche Bazaar is seen from this downhill slope walk, after you reach to Namche Bazaar you will carry on your trekking up to Manjo for your overnight stay.
 Manjo is just nearby Sagarmatha National Park entry and exit point.
-Stay over night at the tea house.
+Stay overnight at the tea house.